 Manage Your Availability

 Note: Some organizations have schedulers and administrators manage their provider’s availability.
-Check with your organization to confirm if you can modify your own availability and schedule.
+Check with your organization to confirm if you can modify your own availability and schedules.

-Before you begin creating your availability time-blocks, consider the kinds of visits you will be available for.
-In eVisit, there are four kinds of visits: Scheduled, See Now (on-call), ExpressVisit, and Quick Entry Visits.
+Before creating your availability time-blocks, consider the kinds of visits you will be available for.
+In eVisit, there are two kinds of visits affected by your availability: Scheduled and See Now (on-call).
+ExpressVisit, and Quick Entry Visits.

 Scheduled visits are standard appointments that are scheduled in advance by either the patient or the practice.